What Does it Take to Be a Sound Engineering Technician?

 - Sound Technician

-In the United States, there were 17,000 jobs for Sound Engineering Technician in 2016.
+There were about 17,000 jobs for Sound Engineering Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,100 new jobs for Sound Engineering Technician by 2026.
 There will be an estimated 1,700 positions for Sound Engineering Technician per year.

 The states with the most job growth for Sound Engineering Technician are Washington, Georgia, and Arizona.
 Watch out if you plan on working in New Mexico, Nebraska, or Minnesota.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Sound Engineering Technician